scogle/scogle.github.io/_posts/2015-01-19-stupid-ssh-shortcut.markdown

 Fabric is intended to live inside of your project directy and run tasks related to that project, but what I've found useful is to create a few 'global' fabfiles that live in a `.fab` directory I created in my home folder.
 To invoke them I just create an alias that calls fab with the `-f` flag and a path to the fabfile.

+Now, to update the DigitalOcean server that hosts our site, all I have to do is:

+{% hightlight bash %}
+$ ocean update
+{%: endhighlight %}

 Magic.